wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 Host: whep.example.com
 Content-Type: application/sjon

-{mediaId:"0", "encodingId": "hd"}
+{mediaId:"0", "rid": "hd"}

 HTTP/1.1 200 OK
 ~~~~~

-If the WHEP player wishes to return to the default selection performed by the Media Server, it just need to send an empty JSON Object instead:
+If the WHEP player wishes to return to the default selection performed by the Media Server, it just need to send an JSON Object removing the constrains for the layer:

 ~~~~~
 POST /resource/213786HF/layer HTTP/1.1
 Host: whep.example.com
 Content-Type: application/sjon

-{}
+{mediaId:"0"}

 HTTP/1.1 200 OK
 ~~~~~